The Inheritance

 1922

-In 1922, Walter Lindrum defeated highly regarded ex-professional champion Harry Stevenson by a massive 9,457-point margin in Sydney.
+In 1922, Walter Lindrum defeated the highly regarded ex-professional champion Harry Stevenson by a massive 9,457-point margin in Sydney.

 1925